-- If the tank is used within a heating system, refer to the heating boiler manual. - Check that the drain valve (3) of your primary circuit is tightly closed. - 2.
+- If the tank is used within a heating system, refer to the heating boiler manual. - 1.
+Check that the drain valve (3) of your primary circuit is tightly closed. - 2.
 Open the stop valves (1) and (2) of the primary circuit connected to the heating boiler. - 3.
-Open the air bleed valve (4) located on the top of the hot water tank. - When the air is eliminated, close the air bleed valve (4).
-Make sure the air bleed valve is tight.
+Open the air bleed valve (4) located at the top of the hot water tank. - Connect the filling pipe to the valve (3) and open the valve to start filling the heating circuit.
+4. - 5.
+Once the system is bled from air, close the air bleed valve (4).
+Make sure the air bleed valve is tight. - Once the desired pressure is reached, close the valve (3) and disconnect the filling pipe from the valve (3).